 - Telling Time.
 The average child these days doesn’t know how to read analog or finds it takes too long to think about it, so they search for a digital watch.
 Getting them a cool watch makes them want to be able to tell time on it.
 Boys, girls, and even teenagers can be excited about this.

 - Games and Puzzles.
 Games and puzzles are great activities for when kids have to be indoors.
 It’s a good practice to have individual quiet times during the day, and having a puzzle to sit and work on by themselves helps brain development and problem-solving skills.
 Games teach a lot too!
-My kids talk about how they passed geography, just because we played Risk when they were little.
+My kids talk about how they passed geography just because we played Risk when they were little.
 Monopoly and PayDay have been popular and help cement math skills.
 Memory games are great for younger children.
 Our family has also enjoyed cooperative games like Race to the Treasure and Castle Panic.

 Want more?
 Check out: